RosaleeKnight/restaurant-page/README.md

 [![HitCount](https://hits.dwyl.com/RosaleeKnight/restaurant-page.svg?style=flat)](http://hits.dwyl.com/RosaleeKnight/restaurant-page)

 # 🖱️Restaurant Page
-A resturant page I created during The Odin Project Course work using webpack for the first time.
+A restaurant page I created during The Odin Project Course work using webpack for the first time.
 It was quite challenging and different from esbuild.

 -----
 # 💻 How to install